 - 5.2 The rural character of Lubenham is defined by the rich agricultural land that surrounds the settlements.
 This agricultural land provides some of the separation area between Lubenham village and Gartree and the SDA and between the individual Parish settlements. - 5.3 Public Open spaces, amenity areas and community buildings in the village all play a large part in contributing to the cultural character of the settlement and in increasing community spirit and wellbeing.
-Features such as the Village Green, Playing Field, All Saints Church, All Saint's School and Public House (Coach and Horses) together with footpaths surrounding the village are well used and add significantly to the character and heritage of the Neighbourhood Plan area and require continuing protection.
-These Lubenham heritage assets including listed buildings and the Scheduled Ancient Monument in Old

-Hall Lane (see map 8) are very important and great weight should be given to the protection of these village assets and surroundings.
+Features such as the Village Green, Playing Field, the Church, the school and Public House together with footpaths surrounding the village are well used and add significantly to the character and heritage of the Neighbourhood Plan area and require continuing protection.
+Lubenham heritage assets including listed buildings and the Scheduled Ancient Monument in Old Hall Lane (see map 8) are very important and great weight should be given to the protection of these village assets and surroundings.